 The core network topology shall not be directly exposed to the NR Femto.

-The NR Femto GW may be deployed to allow the concentration of the NG-C and NG-U interface between the NR Femto and 5GC.
+The NR Femto GW may be deployed to allow the concentration of the NG-C and NG-U interfaces between the NR Femto and 5GC.

 The SeGW shall hide the 5GC topology so that the core network identities (such as IP addresses of AMF, UPF etc.) are not inadvertently exposed to the NR Femto.
 If the NR Femto GW is not deployed, the SeGW shall allow the concentration of the NG interface.